anilgeorge04/anilgeorge04.github.io/_pages/categories/musings.md

 sidebar:
     nav: "categories"
 ---
-Unfiltered random musings from my journal.
+Unfiltered musings about things across the board